If, like us, you track global markets, exchange rates, and bank yields, the idea of a currency collapse is interesting on many levels.

-With some European countries literally paying negative interest, the thirst for yield is huge.
+With some European countries paying negligible interest, the thirst for yield is huge.
 Park your money in Swiss bonds for a year and you’ll pay them more than half of one percent for the privilege.
-Park your money in assets like gold and you may avoid inflation but won’t earn yield.
+Park your money in assets like gold, and you may avoid inflation but won’t earn yield.

 Government Bonds With High Interest Rates

-Before we get started, let me clarify that this article is not intended to provide any kind of investment advice.
-Any investment is potentially risky, and investing in government debt typically based in random foreign currencies can be especially risky even for experienced investors.
+Before we get started, let’s clarify that this article is not intended to provide any kind of investment advice.
+Any investment is potentially risky, and investing in government debt typically based in random foreign currencies can be especially risky, even for experienced investors.

 Basically, any decision you make with this information is yours alone and you’re responsible for the consequences of your own investments.